matbrewer396/HomeAssistantConfig/README.md

 * Turn off after no motion

 ### Hallway
-* Simple light on when motion senor trigger and is dark for a few minutes - only automate that run outside of HA (all in hue hub)
+* Simple light on when motion sensor trigger and is dark for a few minutes - only automate that run outside of HA (all in hue hub)
+* Lower hallway motion sensor - trigger both hallway andd offlce light automation

 ### Bedroom
 * Voice control - "Alexa Lights"